MukitCSTE/UVicSENG360Labs/lab06/index.md

 This time we are going to look at some of vulnerabilities of Web servers.
 In both cases, they are software errors.
 But each of them are very different.

+We will be covering two vulnerabilities: ShellShock (Parts 1-4) and SQL Injection (Parts 5-6).

+- This will be a very long lab!
+I suggest working together with your fellow lab-mates in order to expedite the process.

 # Part 1: VirtualBox Setup

 For this lab you will run a VirtualBox virtual machine that you can fully configure as a superuser.
 I have prepared one for you.